ProDevStudio/islamic-graphics/readme.txt

 Shortcode for the insertion of graphics representing the common Islamic phrases: SAW, RA, SWT and AS, into Wordpress posts and pages.

 == Description ==

+A simple set of shortcodes to allow authors to insert graphics that represent the common Islamic phrases: SAW, RA, SWT and AS, into Wordpress posts and pages.

+Phrases included:
+* 'alayhis salam
+* radiallahu anha
+* radiallahu anhu
+* radiallahu anhum
+* sallalahu 'alayhi wa salam
+* subhanahu wa ta 'ala

+== Installation ==

+1. Upload the folder 'islamic_graphics' to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

-The basic shortcode structure is [shortcode_name h="" c=""]
+= How do I use the shortcakes to insert islamic graphics? = The basic shortcode structure is [shortcode_name h="" c=""]

 The following are a list of possible values for shortcode_name, and the islamic phrases that will result when they are used: